British Standards Institution

 - Enhanced capabilities in product design and testing

-- Better understanding of computer networking, facilitating easier-to-use products
+- A better understanding of computer networking, facilitating easier-to-use products

 - HIDL-proven, with potential in many new products